GetGoBlog/GoBlog/README.md

 # GoBlog

-GoBlog is our entry for the 2016 GopherGala.
+GoBlog was our entry for the 2016 GopherGala -- now it's an immersive blogging platform which is actively in development.
+Try it out live at www.goblog.pw

 GoBlog is a platform for easily deploying your own blog.
 We are powered by [Journey](https://github.com/kabukky/journey), a blog engine written in Go which is compatible with Ghost themes.